RConsortium/S7/README.md

 x@length
 #> [1] 9

-# assigning properties verifies the class
+# assigning properties verifies the class matches the class of the value
 x@end <- "foo"
 #> Error: `value` must be of class 'numeric':
 #> - `value` is of class 'character'